expl0ithime/expl0ithime/README.md

 ---

+## ✨ vibes
+- tech baddie with business brains ✦
+- food connoisseur by day, chaotic engineer by night ♡
+- you break? i break more before fixing it ☁️
+- 🐾 cat mom • pink VS Code enthusiast • matrix breaker (｡•̀ᴗ-)✧

+---

 ## 🧸 pinned projects
-my projects are in their “glow up” phase 💅🏽
+my projects are in their “glow up” phase 🦋

 - [`ci-cd-pipeline`](https://github.com/expl0ithime/ci-cd-pipeline) — automated deployment with GitHub Actions
 - [`website-monitor`](https://github.com/expl0ithime/website-monitor) — python script that checks if a site is still alive